 These medications are powerful and hence come with certain side effects.
 Some common side effects of these medications are stomach problems and diarrhoea.
 However, both the medications might also have other possible side effects that can be unique on their usage:

 Side effects of griseofulvin:

 - Liver problem

 Preventing ringworm on scalp is difficult because of its contagious nature.
 However, you can reduce the risk of spread of tinea capitis or the risk of the fungus by following these steps:

 Make sure your child washes his or her hands often to avoid the spread of germs and the infection.
 If someone at home is already affected, keep the common area clean such as the washroom.
 Even places such as schools, child care centres, and gym locker rooms should be kept clean.

 Wash your child’s head and scalp properly and regularly, especially after a haircut.

 Teach your child not to share personal items such as hairbrushes, towels, or clothes with others.

 Ringworm is very common in animals.
-The infection might look like a patch of skin missing hair.
+The infection might look like a hair patch of skin missing hair.
 If your cat or dog or any other animal is exhibiting the same signs, consult with your vet to understand the issue and get your pet treated.
 Teach your child to wash hands each time after touching an infected animal.

-Besides the doctor prescribed medications, you can have ringworm on scalp treatment at home.
+Besides the doctor prescribed medications, you can have ringworm on scalp or tinea capitis treatment at home.
 Using antibacterial soaps, application of apple cider vinegar, tea tree oil and coconut oil on the affected areas.While you can take care of ringworms by taking all the medication and natural remedies, you can take care of your hair and scalp naturally by using Traya’s hair care products.
 The brand offers an extensive range of natural hair care regime from hair ras and shampoos to hair vitamins and scalp controller.